vanvalenlab/deepcell-label/README.md

 *click* - click on a cell label to select it.
 Up to two cells can be selected at one time.

 *r* - replace: relabel all instances of a selected cell label with a second selected cell label; replaces lineage data in a trk file

+*r* - relabel: sequentially relabel all cells in frame, starting from 1, when no cells are selected (npz only)

 *c* - create: relabel selected cell with an unused label